 From October 18 through 21, 2017, the University of Virginia held an important symposium on grounds about the history of slavery at U.S. universities.
-Titled “Universities, Slavery, Public Memory, and the Built Landscape,” over five-hundred people attended this important symposium, with a number of Nau Center students and scholars presenting papers or moderating panels.
+Titled “Universities, Slavery, Public Memory, and the Built Landscape,” more than five-hundred people attended this important symposium, with a number of Nau Center students and scholars presenting papers or moderating panels.

 Associate Director Elizabeth Varon chaired the symposium’s plenary session on Thursday, October 19, which was titled “Slavery and Its Legacies at UVA.”
 A wide-ranging and timely discussion that was filmed by CSPAN, affiliated faculty member Ervin Jordan and former Center summer intern and current fourth-year UVA student Wes Gobar also took part in the panel.